-(Department of Economics/Business)
+(Department of Economics, Business, and Accounting)

 Economics is the study of scarcity, choice, and tradeoffs.
 Scarcity exists because productive resources are limited but human wants are unlimited.
 As a result, all societies, households, and firms must make choices and these choices inevitably involve tradeoffs.
 The major in economics develops the essential skills for understanding economic problems in many contexts.
-It prepares students for careers in all business environments and provides an excellent foundation for graduate studies in economics, busi- ness, public policy, and law.
+It prepares students for careers in all business environments and provides an excellent foundation for graduate studies in economics, business, public policy, and law.
+All courses in the major and minor must be completed with a grade of C- or better.